ish-xyz/docs/kademlia/README.md

 ## System description
 Our system takes the same general approach as other DHTs.

-We assign 160-bit opaque IDs to nodes and provide a lookup algorithm that locates successively "closer" nodes to any desired ID, converging to the lookup target in logarithmi-cally many steps.
+We assign 160-bit opaque IDs to nodes and provide a lookup algorithm that locates successively "closer" nodes to any desired ID, converging to the lookup target in logarithmically many steps.

 Kademlia effectively treats nodes as leaves in a binary tree, with each node's position determined by the shortest unique prefix of its ID.